How To Obtain Your Licence In Ontario

 Step Two: Complete your training

-Once you have determined that you are eligible to apply for a security guard licence the next step is to register for and complete your Ministry Approved 40-hour training program.
+Once you have determined that you are eligible to apply for your Ontario Security Licence the next step is to register for and complete your Ministry Approved 40-hour training program.
 This program covers the material that you need to pass the ministry test you will be writing in step three.
 Ministry approved training consists of a number of topic areas that the Ministry and industry stakeholders have deemed relevant to the role of a security guard.
 The training program can be delivered in a classroom-based format or in an online format.
 The online format is most convenient as it provides you with the ability to complete the course at your own pace and when you want.
 The online format does not include the required emergency first aid course (Emergency First Aid CPR/AED Level "A") however, as first aid will need to be completed in class.
 The cost of first aid is generally not included in the pricing of online training programs.
 The online format is also the least expensive option with courses costing approximately $99.99 plus tax in addition to the cost of first aid training if you do not already have valid first aid certification.
 At the completion of your course, your ministry approved training provider will provide you with your TCN, which you can use to book your test and complete step three of the process.

 Common Online Course Issues